jpsdr/MKVToolnix-Windows-7/README.md

 I use [GitHub's issue system](https://github.com/mbunkus/mkvtoolnix/issues) as my bug database.
 You can submit your bug reports there.
-Please be as verbose as possible — e.g. include the command line if you use Windows or Linux etc.pp.
+Please be as verbose as possible — e.g. include the command line, if you use Windows or Linux etc.pp.

 If at all possible, please include sample files as well so that I can reproduce the issue.
-If they are larger than 1 MB, then please upload them somewhere and post a link in the issue.
+If they are larger than 1 MB, please upload them somewhere and post a link in the issue.
 You can also upload them to my FTP server.
 Details on how to connect can be found in the [MKVToolNix FAQ](https://github.com/mbunkus/mkvtoolnix/wiki/FTP-server).